daren-thomas/daren-thomas.github.io/_drafts/2019-07-02-using-docker-to-debug-rtd-build.md

 docker run -it readthedocs/build:latest bash
 ```

-The above command should download the RTD Docker image and run bash in it interactively.
+The above command should download the RTD Docker image and run `bash` in it interactively.
 I'm guessing this is the starting point for our quest.

 The  project I want to build is [CityEnergyAnalyst](https://github.com/architecture-building-systems/CityEnergyAnalyst) - it uses `conda` to create it's environment and I think maybe the `environmnet.yml` file included is too heavy and that is creating some timeouts when building the documentation.

 We _do_ have a docker build of the CEA, so I think I'm going to try using the `environment.yml` included there instead.

+Anyway... were were we?
+Oh right.
+We have a `bash` prompt waiting to start building the code.